Your Student's Program

 Home Away From Home: Comfortable and safe housing accommodations are provided during all Global Studies programs.
-Students travelling to Rome, Italy and Paris, France stay at St. John's University's campuses in those locations.
-Students participating in our Discover the World program stay at these campuses, in addition to our partner school in Seville, Spain.
+Students travelling to Rome, Italy and Paris, France stay at St. John's University's accommodations in those locations.
+Students participating in our Discover the World program will travel to both Rome and Paris, in addition to our partner school in Limerick, Ireland.
 The facilities at all three of these locations allow for students to have a safe and centrally-located home away from home.
 The Office of Global Studies arranges safe accommodations for students participating in short-term programs and exchange programs, as well.
-These accommodations may include hotels, apartments or dormitories.
+These accommodations may include hotels, hostels, apartments or dormitories.
 Please see Programs for more details about your student's accommodations.

 Accommodations: Students live in dorm-style housing during our semester programs in single, double or triple occupancy.
 Some dormitories have private bathrooms in each room, while others have gender-specific communal bathrooms on each floor.
 Students can access free wireless internet throughout the buildings.
 For more details about our campuses abroad, go to Our Campuses.

 Security: The safety of our students is a top priority to St. John's University.
 All destinations are considered travel-safe by the Department of State.
 Just like on our New York campuses, our campuses abroad have 24-hour security to ensure that students can live and learn in a safe environment.
 To learn more, please visit our Health & Safety page.